Thomsch/untangling-tools-benchmark/README.md

 - `generate_ground_truth.sh` [WIP]: Script to generate different versions of the ground truth per Defects4J bug

 ## Ground truth

-The ground truth is calculated from the original bug-fixing commit diff and the minimal bug inducing patch.
+The script `ground_truth.sh` calculates the ground truth from the original bug-fixing commit diff and the minimal bug inducing patch.
-## TODO: How, and by whom or what, is it calculated?
 The ground truth excludes the following changes:
 - Non-Java files
 - Test files
 - Comments
 - Import statements
 - Whitespace (with `git diff -w`)
 - Empty lines (in `ground_truth.py`)

+See `ground_truth.py` for how the ground truth is calculated.

 ## Metrics